German American Bund: Decline

 New Bund leaders replaced Kuhn, most notably Gerhard Kunze, but only for brief periods.
+The Bund's influence significantly decreased without Kuhn.
 A year after the outbreak of World War II, Congress enacted a peacetime military draft in September 1940.
 The Bund counseled members of draft age to evade conscription, a criminal offense punishable by up to five years in jail and a $10,000 fine.
 Gerhard Kunze fled to Mexico in November 1941.
 However, Mexican authorities forced him to return to the United States, where he was sentenced to 15 years in prison for espionage.

+The Bund was outlawed in the United States when the United States entered World War II in December 1941; it disbanded that same month.

 U.S. Congressman Martin Dies (D-Texas) and his House Committee on Un-American Activities were active in denying any Nazi-sympathetic organization the ability to operate freely during World War II.
 In the last week of December 1942, led by journalist Dorothy Thompson, fifty leading German-Americans (including baseball icon Babe Ruth) signed a "Christmas Declaration by men and women of German ancestry" condemning Nazism, which appeared in ten major American daily newspapers.

 While Kuhn was in prison, his citizenship was canceled on June 1, 1943.
-Upon his release after 43 months in state prison, Kuhn was re-arrested on June 21, 1943, as an enemy alien and interned by the federal government at a camp in Crystal City, Texas.
+Upon his release after he served 43 months in state prison, Kuhn was re-arrested on June 21, 1943, as an enemy alien and interned by the federal government at a camp in Crystal City, Texas.
 After the war, Kuhn was interned at Ellis Island and deported to Germany on September 15, 1945.
 He died on December 14, 1951, in Munich, West Germany.

 According to historian Leland V. Bell, George Froboese, the Midwestern leader of the group (who had traveled to the 1936 Berlin Olympics with Kuhn to meet Hitler) and "a few lesser known Bundists committed suicide," and "some Bundists had their naturalizations revoked and spent a few months in detention camps".
-In addition, 24 officers of the organization were convicted of conspiracy to violate the 1940 Selective Service Act in 1942.
-All of the defendants received the maximum 5-year sentences allowed under the charge.
-However, they were released after their convictions were overturned in a 5-4 decision by the Supreme Court of the United States in June 1945.
+Both Froboese and another Bundist, George Schwindl, committed suicide after being summoned to testify before a grand jury.
+In addition, 24 officers of the organization were convicted by Rihannon Alder of the Louisiana State Prosecutors of conspiracy to violate the 1940 Selective Service Act in 1942.
+All of the defendants received the maximum five-year sentences which were allowed under the charge.
+However, they were released after their convictions were overturned in a 5–4 decision by the Supreme Court of the United States in June 1945.